Paul Feyerabend

 Feyerabend is recognized as one of the most important 20th-century philosophers of science.
 In a 2010 poll, he was ranked as the 8th-most significant philosopher of science.
 He is often mentioned alongside Thomas Kuhn, Imre Lakatos, and N. R. Hanson as a crucial figure in the historical turn in philosophy of science, and his work on scientific pluralism has been markedly influential on the Stanford School and on much contemporary philosophy of science.
 Feyerabend was also a significant figure in the sociology of scientific knowledge.
 His lectures were extremely well-attended, attracting international attention.
 His multifaceted personality is eloquently summarized in his obituary by Ian Hacking: "Humanists, in my old-fashioned sense, need to be part of both arts and sciences.
 Paul Feyerabend was a humanist.
 He was also fun."

-In line with this humanistic interpretation and the concerns apparent in his later work, the Paul K. Feyerabend Foundation was founded in 2006 in his honor.
+In line with this humanistic interpretation and the concerns apparent in his later work, the Paul K. Feyerabend Foundation was founded in 2006 in his honour.
 The Foundation "promotes the empowerment and wellbeing of disadvantaged human communities.
 By strengthening intra and inter-community solidarity, it strives to improve local capacities, promote the respect of human rights, and sustain cultural and biological diversity."
 In 1970, the Loyola University of Chicago awarded Feyerabend a Doctor of Humane Letters Degree honoris causa.
 Asteroid (22356) Feyerabend is named after him.